Bengali ghugni recipe – learn how to make delicious Bengali motor korai ghugni (Kolkata street style recipe) at home with step-by-step pictures.

 Variations of ghugni recipe

-In Odisha – Even Odisha and Bihar also have their own version of ghugni.
-Though oriya ghugni is less spicy than Bengali ghugni, named ghugni or ghuguni served with oriya style bara named pakodi.
+In Odisha – Even Odisha and Bihar also prepare their own version of ghugni.
+Though Odia ghugni is less spicy than Bengali ghugni, named ghugni or ghuguni (in Oriya language) served with “puri (poori)” or Odia-style bara named “Pakodi”.

-However, our Bengali ghugni is best to pair with any Indian bread, like ruti (roti), Luchi (Bengali poori), porota(paratha), koraishutir kochuri(bengali green peas kachori), dal puri(daal stuffed poori).
-However, ghugni-Pauruti(bread) or ghugni-muri is the most popular even best-selling breakfast in the roadside tea stall to local trains in Bengal.
-Even in Kolkata, ghugni is popularly served as a street-side chaat too.
+However, ghugni is the best catch with traditional Indian bread, like ruti (roti), Luchi (Bengali poori), porota(paratha), koraishutir kochuri(bengali green peas kachori), dal puri(daal stuffed hing basis poori).
+However, ghugni-Pauruti(bread) or ghugni-muri combo meal is the most popular even best-selling breakfast in the roadside tea stall to local trains in Bengal.
+Even in West Bengal (including Kolkata), ghugni is popularly served as a street-side chaat too.

 Tips to soak and boil White peas

 In the early days, Biyoya Dashami was the only festival when ghugni was certainly made in every Bengali kitchen(from West Bengal to Bangladesh).
-So rather than food, this ghugni is a much-connected to those recipes that have a direct connection with our Bengali emotions.
-Even, except for such festivals, in our childhood, ghugni was the most common preparation in Bengali households to celebrate special occasions(such as birthdays or housewarming parties) too.
-Though still in-house parties to a potluck, this recipe performs best not only among Bengalis, much appreciated by the vegetarians (from North to South Indian) too.
+So rather than food, ghugni is a direct connection with our Bengali emotions.
+Even, except for such Bengali festivals, in our childhood, ghugni was the most common preparation in Bengali households to celebrate special occasions(such as birthdays or housewarming parties) too.
+Though still in-house parties to a potluck, this recipe performs best not only among Bengali friends but is much appreciated by vegetarians (from North India to South India) too.

 In Kolkata Streets